Safeguarding Adults from Abuse

 Contact the Emergency Services immediately, dial 999

-To make a safeguarding referral about an adult at risk, or for advice about an adult who may be being abused, report to Adult Social Care Services at the earliest opportunity.
+To make a safeguarding referral about an adult at risk in the Royal Borough of Windsor and Maidenhead, or for advice about an adult who may be being abused, report to Adult Social Care Services at the earliest opportunity using our online Safeguarding Report Form.

 If the adult is not in immediate danger, but the abuse is of a criminal nature.